 The Bible warns us, "Quench not the Spirit.
 Despise not prophesyings.
-Prove all things; hold fast that which is good."
-1 Thessalonians 5:19-21.
+Prove all things; hold fast that which is good (1 Thess.
+5:19-21).
 It is as important to hold that which is good as it is to cast aside that which is false.
-We cannot be sceptical of everything.
+We cannot be skeptical of everything.
 We must test and try, but we must then act affirmatively, positively.

-Because of God's gift of prophecy, as
+Because of God's gift of prophecy, as embodied in the writings of Ellen White, the Seventh-day Adventist Church is a Bible-oriented church.
+The Bible and the Spirit of Prophecy leave no option but for the Seventh-day Adventist Church to be a Christ-centered church.
+The Spirit of Prophecy exalts Jesus as very God, and so do we.
+The Spirit of Prophecy confirms and strengthens our belief in the Bible's description of a literal Creation and a literal Second Coming.
+The Spirit of Prophecy beautifully endorses the belief that the joy of salvation-freedom from the guilt of sin (justification)

-embodied in the writings of Ellen White, the Seventh-day Adventist Church is a Bible-oriented church.
-The Bible and the Spirit of Prophecy leave no option but for the Seventh-day Adventist Church to be a Christ-centred church.
-The Spirit of Prophecy confirms and strengthens our belief in the Bible's description of a literal creation and a literal second coming.
-The Spirit of Prophecy beautifully endorses the belief that the joy of salvation-freedom from the guilt of sin (justification) as well as victory over sin (sanctification)-is available by faith in Christ Jesus alone.
+as well as victory over sin (sanctification)-is available by faith in Christ Jesus alone.

-The Seventh-day Adventist Church, in its proclamation of the everlasting gospel of Jesus, has the heaven-ordained commission to declare this gospel within the context and framework of the three angels' messages of Revelation 14.
+The Seventh-day Adventist Church, in its proclamation of the everlasting gospel of Jesus, has the heavenordained commission to declare this gospel within the context and framework of the three angels' messages of Revelation 14.
 This is our sacred charge, and these are our marching orders!
-The Spirit of Prophecy, as revealed through the testimonies of Ellen White. has amplified all these messages for us, and helps us to focus our energies.
+The Spirit of Prophecy, as revealed through the testimonies of Ellen White, has amplified all these messages for us, and helps us to focus our energies.
 Without this unifying, prophetic voice, our message soon would become diffused and muted, and finally silent.